The Definitive Guide to Corrugated Cardboard

 - E Flute is used on our die-cut pip boxes, such as our C4 and C5 and for smaller cartons such as our sub boxes.
 This type of flute is ideal for printing due to its high-quality surface, excellent compression strength and great resistance to crushing.

 - B Flute is an ideal flute for transit packaging.
 It is thicker and weighs heavier.
 This is the flute that Boxed-Up used to manufacture and is a good all-rounder.

 - BC Flute - B Flute is married with C Flute which gives a higher level of protection for your products.
 Boxed-Up uses this fluting profile on all our double wall boxes including our house moving boxes.

-- Z Flute – Also known as M, S or R Flute®.
-It is ideal for printing on due to its high-quality surface.
-It’s a much smaller and compact fluting, whilst still optimising board strength.
-It’s perfect for e-commerce, online sellers and offers necessary protection for your products.
+- Z Flute – Also known as M, S, or R Flute®.
+It is ideal for printing due to its high-quality surface.
+It’s a much smaller and more compact fluting, whilst still optimising board strength.
+It’s perfect for e-commerce, and online sellers and offers the necessary protection for your products.

 The benefits of Z-flute are as follows:

 - 20% increased storage & delivery

 - Able to withstand the rigours of shipping